 How do I get to the Village Hall, Police Department, Public Works & Water Departments and Fire Department?

 The Lynwood Municipal Complex address is 21460 Lincoln Highway in Lynwood.
-The complex is almost at the corner of Lincoln Highway and Glenwood Dyer Road just south of the Subway Restaurant.
+The complex is almost at the corner of Lincoln Highway and Glenwood Dyer Road.
 From Torrence Avenue you would need to go to Glenwood Dyer Road and follow it Southeast onto Route 30 and it will be on the left side of the street.
 From Illinois Route 394 take US 30 Lincoln Highway east to the complex...

 Does the Village maintain the trees in the parkway?